-• Follow the Health Department and state guidelines for staying home and staying healthy when applicable.
-Follow the king County "Keep me home if..." posting.

-- Recognize that if you are going out of your home for work, there will be times you must stay home from work and come for your ill child. - Notify us when keeping your child home from care for any reason, and let us know when they are ill and what symptoms they are experiencing. - Pick your child up within the hour of being notified your child is ill. - Keep your child home until symptoms are gone for 24 hours. - Follow the medication policy.
+- Follow the Health Department and state guidelines for staying home and staying healthy when applicable. - Recognize that if you are going out of your home for work, there will be times you must stay home from work and come for your ill child. - Notify us when keeping your child home from care for any reason, and let us know when they are ill and what symptoms they are experiencing. - Pick your child up within 15 30 minutes of being notified your child is ill. - Keep your child home until symptoms are gone for 24 hours, or we receive a note from a physician. - Follow the medication policy. - Please have the same one or two people picking up and dropping off your child, majority of the time.